Efficient and Generalizable Speaker Diarization via Structured Pruning of Self-Supervised Models: Results and Discussions

 \subsubsection{Progressive pruning from already pruned models}

-Our results in Table~\ref{tab:overall1} and Figure~\ref{fig:sparsity_params_base_large} have demonstrated that our method can achieve performance comparable to the unpruned model even at high sparsity levels.
+Our results in Table~\ref{tab:overall1} and Figure~\ref{fig:sparsity_params_base_large} demonstrate that our method can achieve performance comparable to the unpruned model even at high sparsity levels.
 However, in a new application scenario, it is often difficult to determine how many parameters can be safely removed without causing significant performance degradation.
 One straightforward approach is to run multiple pruning experiments at different sparsity levels and select the best outcome.
-However, it is widely recognized that knowledge distillation-based training is resource-intensive, meaning that obtaining a well-performing pruned model for the new task can be costly.
-A more flexible alternative is to first prune the model to a relatively conservative sparsity level, and then incrementally increase the sparsity based on the already pruned model.
-In this second stage, since both the teacher and student models have already undergone pruning, their parameter counts and MACs are significantly reduced.
+However, it is widely recognized that knowledge distillation-based training is resource-intensive, meaning that obtaining a well-performing pruned model for a new task can be costly.
+A more flexible alternative is to first prune the model to a relatively conservative sparsity level and then incrementally increase the sparsity based on the already pruned model.
+In this framework, the conservatively pruned model serves as the teacher for subsequent pruning stages.
+Since both the teacher and student models have already undergone pruning, their parameter counts and MACs are significantly reduced.
 As a result, subsequent training toward higher sparsity becomes faster and more computationally efficient.

-To explore this idea, Table~\ref{tab:pruning_setup} presents an experiment where we obtain 80\% and 90\% sparsity models either directly from the unpruned model (0\% sparsity) or from a model that has already been pruned to 60\% sparsity.
-As shown, the models obtained by further pruning from the already pruned models exhibit nearly identical performance to those pruned from scratch.
-These results highlight the potential of progressive pruning, offering a flexible and practical solution for the deployment of real-world scenarios.
+To explore this idea, Table~\ref{tab:pruning_setup} presents an experiment where we obtain 80\% and 90\% sparsity models either directly from the unpruned model (0\% sparsity) or from a model that has been pruned to 60\% sparsity.
+As shown, the models obtained by further pruning from already pruned models exhibit nearly identical performance to those pruned from scratch.
+These results highlight the potential of progressive pruning as a flexible and practical solution for real-world deployment.